 Some of Rome’s most famous dishes have roots in the city’s Jewish community and date back to the days of ancient Rome.
 In more recent centuries, Jews were relegated to a defined neighborhood referred to as the ghetto which is where Nonna Betta is located.
 However, being segregated didn’t stop Jews from contributing to Roman cuisine.

 The most famous Jewish Roman dish is Carciofi alla Giudia (i.e. Jewish-style artichoke).
 Other typical dishes include Fiori di Zucca (i.e. fried squash blossoms) and Stracotto (Italian pot roast).
 Nonna Betta serves all of these Roman dishes and more at its ghetto location.

 Don’t expect to eat pork or seafood at Nonna Betta and also don’t expect to mix milk with meat.
-Owned by a Roman Jew, this is a ‘kosher style’ restaurant that celebrates Rome’s Jewish cuisine.
+Owned by a Roman Jew, this is a ‘kosher style’ restaurant that celebrates Rome’s Jewish cuisine and customs.
 Umberto Pavoncello named the restaurant after his grandmother (i.e. Nonna Betta) and stakes a claim to fame since the late Anthony Bourdain ate – and liked – Nonna Betta’s signature Carciofi alla Giudia.